DominikTomasek/WALKMAN/README.md

 8.pla legs print also on 3d printer

-In this project yoz will learn how to work compoments which I named.
+In this project you will learn how to work compoments which I named.
-To be presaisly stuf like  setting servomotors on right angle, set right distance for your IR- sensor, making your own set of color from rgb diodes and other stuff.
+To be presaisly stuff like  setting servomotors on right angle, set right distance for your IR- sensor, making your own set of color from rgb diodes and other stuff.